4.3 PPE & Transmission-Based Precautions

 Transmission-Based Precautions

-When standard precautions are not enough, the facility adds transmission-based precautions based on how the organism spreads.
+When standard precautions alone are not enough, the facility adds transmission-based precautions chosen by how the organism spreads.
+The nurse posts a sign at the door; the CNA follows it.

 Isolation Room Habits

 Before entering an isolation room, read the posted sign and gather every supply you need so you do not have to leave and return.
-Bring in only what is necessary.
-After care, remove PPE in the correct order, perform hand hygiene, and treat equipment as contaminated unless policy says otherwise.
-If the sign or the required PPE is unclear, ask the nurse before entering.
-Guessing can spread infection or expose the CNA.
+Bring in only what is necessary; items that enter may have to stay or be disinfected.
+After care, remove PPE in the correct order at the doorway, perform hand hygiene, and treat equipment as contaminated unless policy says otherwise.
+If the sign or the required PPE is unclear, ask the nurse before entering — guessing can spread infection or expose the CNA.

 Loading diagram...